 - Avocado creates the same creaminess that dairy creates.
 So instead of cream, instead of dairy milk, we are using ripe avocados.

 - This green fruit, yes I said fruit has a mild flavor.
 When seasoned with lime and salt it brings out the immense flavor.
-If you are using sugar and chocolate you'll have the opposite effect, the avocado gets hidden,
+If you are using sugar and chocolate you'll have the opposite effect, the avocado gets hidden.

 - Using hidden veggies is the way to go with healthy treats so you can enjoy more and sacrifice less.
 This also means that your body is absorbing nutrients all the time, rather than wasting them on empty calories.
+You may as well get some nutrients while you eat that dessert.

 READY TO GATHER YOUR INGREDIENTS?